symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 * Protocol: |catapult-schemas|
 * Guide: :doc:`Monitoring a transaction status <../monitor/monitoring-a-transaction-status>`

-Additionally, there is only one TransferTransaction version remaining in which mosaics are always pushed in the mosaics array, when available.
-This is different from NIS1 transfer transactions which, in their first version, attached XEM without using the mosaics array.
+Additionally, there is only one version of TransferTransaction in Catapult.
+Mosaics will always be pushed in mosaic array.
+For NIS1 transfer transactions has 2 versions, which for version 1, XEM is pushed without using the mosaic array.

 ****************
 Transaction fees